Nonlinear stability of extremal Reissner-Nordstr\"om black holes in spherical symmetry: Energy estimates for the scalar field

 \subsection{The \texorpdfstring{$\mathcal H^+$}{H+}-localized hierarchy}

 In this section, we prove the $(\bar r-M)^{2-p}$-hierarchy of weighted energy estimates in the near-horizon region.
 For the linear wave equation on extremal Reissner--Nordstr\"om, this hierarchy was introduced by Aretakis for $p=0,1$, and $2$ in \cite{Aretakis-instability-1} and for $p\in[0,3)$ (for the $\ell=0$ mode) by the first-named author, Aretakis, and Gajic in \cite{angelopoulos2020late}.

-In order to give the cleanest statement, it is convenient to introduce the following operation: given a real number $x$, let $x_\star=x$ if $x\in[0,1)$, and $x_\star=0$ otherwise.
+For the following statement, recall the notations $p_\star$ and $c_{p_\star}$ from \cref{def-of-energies}.

-\begin{prop} For any $p\in(0,3)$, $A\ge 1$, $\ve$ sufficiently small, $\tau_f\in\mathfrak B$, $\alpha\in\mathfrak A_{I(\tau_f)}$, $(u_1,v_1),(u_2,v_2)\in\Gamma\cap\mathcal D_{\tau_f}$, $u_2'>u_2$, and $v_2'>v_2$, where $(u_2,v_2)$ is to the future of $(u_1,v_1)$, it holds that
+\begin{prop} For any $p\in[\delta,3-\delta]$, $A\ge 1$, $\ve$ sufficiently small, $\tau_f\in\mathfrak B$, $\alpha\in\mathfrak A_{I(\tau_f)}$, $(u_1,v_1),(u_2,v_2)\in\Gamma\cap\mathcal D_{\tau_f}$, $u_2'>u_2$, and $v_2'>v_2$, where $(u_2,v_2)$ is to the future of $(u_1,v_1)$, it holds that

 \end{prop}

 The proof of this estimate will be given in \cref{sec:hh-proof} below after a series of lemmas.